Random Phase Approximation for gapped systems: role of vertex corrections and applicability of the constrained random phase approximation: Absence of non-local vertex corrections to the screening

-The spatial constraints are essentially different for the corresponding vertex correction diagram in Fig.~\ref{fig:diagrams}(c), where $\abs{\rv_4-\rv_1}<\ell$, $\abs{\rv_3-\rv_1}<\ell$ and $\abs{\rv_2-\rv_1}<2\ell$.
-The three constrained variables suggest an overall contribution $\ell^9$.
-Due to the $1/\abs{\rv_4-\rv_3}$ magnitude of the Coulomb interaction, the exponent is lowered to $\ell^8$ (Appendix~\ref{app:explicitdiagrams}).
+The spatial constraints are essentially different for the corresponding vertex correction diagram in Fig.~\ref{fig:diagrams}(c), since all four coordinates are connected by electronic Green's functions, such that $\abs{\rv_4-\rv_1}<\ell$, $\abs{\rv_3-\rv_1}<\ell$ and $\abs{\rv_2-\rv_3}<\ell$.
+With these three constraints, $\#C=3$, the triangle inequality guarantees $\abs{\rv_2-\rv_4}<3\ell$, so the final constraint $\abs{\rv_2-\rv_4}$ does not provide an additional power of $\ell$ and only contributes a factor of order unity.
+Altogether, the three constrained variables suggest an overall power $\ell^9$.
+In fact, due to the $1/\abs{\rv_4-\rv_3}$ magnitude of the Coulomb interaction, the exponent is lowered to $\ell^8$ (see Appendix~\ref{app:explicitdiagrams}).
+Essentially, the electronic constraints keep the electron and hole close together, this makes the average magnitude of the Coulomb interaction larger than if all spatial integrals were entirely free.
+This effect lowers the exponent of $\ell$ by one.
 Comparing the powers of $\ell$ of the two diagrams, we come to one of our main results:

-In the limit of short electronic propagation lengths, i.e. for wide-gapped semiconductors, the RPA series is dominant over non-local vertex corrections.
+In the limit of short electronic propagation lengths, i.e. for wide-gapped semiconductors, the RPA series is hence dominant over non-local vertex corrections.

 The distinct length scales of vertex correction and RPA diagrams originate from the different roles of quantum and classical physics: in RPA only the creation of dipole moments as electron-hole pairs is a quantum process while the long-ranged screening results from the \emph{classical} electromagnetic (dipolar) interaction between these quantum fluctuations.
-On the other hand, the length scale of the vertex corrections is set by \emph{quantum tunneling} of electron-hole pairs, a process that is classically forbidden by the band gap and the resulting screening processes are thereby strongly localized.
+On the other hand, the length scale of the vertex corrections is set by \emph{quantum tunneling} of electrons and holes (see Sec.~\ref{sec:lengthscale}), a process that is classically forbidden by the band gap and the resulting screening processes are thereby strongly localized.

-The smallness of non-local vertex corrections in RPA is reminiscent of Migdal's theorem for electron-phonon interactions.
+The smallness of non-local vertex corrections in RPA is reminiscent of Migdal's theorem for electron-phonon interactions, since both arguments are based on the phase space available for internal cooordinates in Feynman diagrams.
 Migdal's theorem is based on a phase space analysis of the \emph{momentum} space integrals in Feynman diagrams, which shows that vertex corrections are small compared to the geometric series of self-energy insertions.
 The present argument considers \emph{real} space integrals and compares vertex corrections to the RPA geometric series of Lindhard bubble insertions.
+This analogy is discussed in more detail in Appendix~\ref{app:migdal}.